 This celebration would become the Festival of the Lilies, growing into a annual tradition around Nola, Italy.
 While it is not clear how long they have built these 6-story towers (Currently, the Nola festival has eight of them), there is evidence they they have paraded them around the same parade-path for over 1000 years.
 In Italy, these towers are made by various groups, and there is a competitive spirit to build the best one, as well as arrange their own music and dances for the massive, man-propelled obelisks.

-While Williamsburg’s Giglio-Fest is the oldest in New York, more recent festivals have sprung up in other areas, including Arthor Avenue in the Bronx (Sat, July 15th, 2018) and in East Harlem (Sun, August 12th, 2018).
-The Brooklyn Feast of Mount Carmel is well under way, since July 5th, and has lifts on Wednesday July 11th (A Night Lift), and Sunday, July 15th.
+While Williamsburg’s Giglio-Fest is the oldest in New York, more recent festivals have sprung up in other areas, including Arthur Avenue in the Bronx and in East Harlem.
+The Brooklyn Giglio Feast is well under way, since July 5th. the festivities will conclude this weekend with a lift on Saturday, July 15th and the Our Lady of Mount Carmel’s Feast Day on Sunday, July 16th.

 You really can’t understand the scale of things better than in person, as you realize a 4-ton tower, as wide as the street, is being danced vicariously past street-lights half its size, and within inches of bystanders, concession stands, and ferris wheels.
 They are all dwarfed by this 65 foot tower.
 Even the variety of modern condos that continue to spring up around the church each year struggle to surpass the peak of the Giglio.
 In Williamsburg, during the Feast, one thing is evident: You can build new towers, but it’s the people who make them dance.